Curriculum & Instruction: Contemplative Inquiry and Approaches in Education M.Ed. -Fall 2014

 - A bachelor's degree with a cumulative grade point average of at least 3.0/4.33 (B), or a grade point average of at least 3.33/4.33 (B+) based on the last 60 credits of undergraduate courses from a recognized university, or the equivalent.
-In exceptional cases, where the applicant has followed an alternate educational path that the applicant has extensive experience in an educational or professional setting.
+In exceptional cases, applications will be considered where the applicant has followed an alternate educational path and the applicant has extensive experience in an educational or professional setting.

 - Submitted evidence that the applicant is capable of undertaking advanced work in the area of interest.
 This is usually judged from letters of reference from qualified referees and an academic writing sample.